syndicate-storage/syndicate-storage.github.io/_admin/002_setup.md

 You must first [Install Syndicate](/install).

-You will also need an admin user certificate or a user certificate.
+You will also need an admin user certificate or a standard user certificate.
 Please read about [Certificates](/certificates) for more information.

 ## Setup